0xZErr0r/alx-system_engineering-devops/spp-template.md

 "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SPP.

-## Dependencies
-Should clearly list the dependencies this SPP has on other SPPs.
-May go into further discussion about the circumstances of the dependency, although a list is sufficient.

 ## Specification
 The technical specification should describe the syntax and semantics of any new feature.